MicrosoftDocs/azure-docs/articles/automation/automation-dsc-createcomposite.md

 > Applies To: Windows PowerShell 5.1

-Once you get started authoring configurations you can very quickly create "scenarios" that manage groups of settings.
+Once you get started authoring configurations, you can quickly create "scenarios" that manage groups of settings.
 Examples would be: